Vyral/base-template/_posts/2018-04-26-home-affordability-at-a-critical-point-and-what-that-means.md

 ---
 layout: post
-title: Why Is Affordability So Low in Our Market?
+title: Home Affordability at a Critical Point and What That Means
 date: 2018-04-26 00:00:00
 tags:
   - Real Estate